loader image

 Will I have to transport my own luggage?

-How many people are on each trip?
+How many people are on each journey?

 Is there a weight limit?